usnistgov/oscal-xproc3/tutorial/sequence/Lesson03/oscal-convert_201.md

 * Pipeline name and type assignment (if needed), given as attributes at the top
 * **Imports**: step declarations, step libraries and functions to make available
 * The pipeline **prologue**: any of the elements named `p:input`, `p:output` and `p:option`, defining this pipeline's ports and options
-  * If no ports are named, assume a single `source` primary input port, permitting a single document
 * Optionally (and not common): step declarations for local steps, appearing at `p:declare-step`.
 Each of these will have its own name, type, prologue and steps
 * For this pipeline, one or more steps, called the [subpipeline](https://spec.xproc.org/3.0/xproc/#dt-subpipeline)
   * Standard atomic and compound steps in XProc namespace (probably prefixed `p:`)